 Ideally you want as little sodium as possible.
 Technically a low-salt cereal must have less than 120mg per 100g but companies today have been gradually reducing their salt content which is a great improvement on years past.
 Compare brands and buy the lowest sodium content you can.
-Anything under 400mg per 100g mark is good.
+Anything under 400mg per 100g is good.

 Summary - Cereal label decoder - my 4 things to look for in the "Per 100 grams" column and on pack:

 A standard serve of cereal used to be 30g which means one cup of bubbles or flakes or two breakfast biscuits.
 But these days the serve sizes vary so much as some manufacturers have decided a serve is now 45g ( a huge 50% increase!) in their bid to claim the “highest fibre content” or the “most vitamins”.
 Not a helpful move when nutritionists are warning you to watch your portion sizes.
 You may eat more or less than this.
 Muesli is heavy and can range from 45g to 60g.
 I’ve compared the figures on an equal basis of 100 grams as the serve sizes differ so much.

 Sugars, fibre, fat and salt in that cereal